hsenot/nemtools/README.md

 - Python interpreter (tested on 2.7.5 for Windows 64-bit)

 Note: in Windows, access to the Python executable relies on PYTHONPATH referencing the Python library folder and the PATH variable referencing PYTHONPATH
+Note: in some systems, QGIS might interfere with the newly installed Python.
+Removing PYTHONPATH from the environment variables has worked in some cases.

 - the transitfeed Python library (https://code.google.com/p/googletransitdatafeed/wiki/TransitFeedDistribution)